 This deposit is payable when you confirm the acceptance of your offer whether the offer is conditional or unconditional.

 The deposit is non-refundable in most cases so please refer to the

 and the FAQs before deciding to accept your offer and pay the deposit.

 International students applying for a Tier 4 visa must pay the deposit or must have been exempt from paying the deposit to be issued with a Confirmation of Acceptance for Studies (CAS)

 Please read our Deposit Refund Policy (pdf; 117kb) when requesting a refund for the deposit.

 How much do I have to pay?

-The deposit amount for Home, EU and Overseas applicants is £1,000 regardless of programme or mode of study.
+The deposit amount for Home and Overseas applicants is £1,000 regardless of programme or mode of study.